 Denmark is in charge of foreign affairs and defence policy and contributes two thirds of its budget revenue, the rest coming mainly from fishing.
 Denmark is also Greenland's main trading partner.

 The climate in Greenland is extremely harsh.
-More than 80% of the island is covered by an ice cap which is 4km thick in places.
+More than 80% of the island is covered by an ice cap 4km thick in places.

 Many of the Eskimo (Inuit) people survive by hunting and fishing and are struggling as fish stocks become depleted.
 The island's population is only 57,000.
 Inhabitants face severe social problems, notably unemployment, alcoholism and HIV/Aids.